gw-ospo/curioss-patterns/student-showcase-sessions-at-ospo-events.md

 * Showcases also generate content and success stories that the OSPO can use for recruitment, grant applications, and demonstrating value to institutional stakeholders.

 ## Additional Learning from the Georgia Tech Open Source Program Office
 At this year’s conference, we gave students more of a spotlight to present their work.
-Some of the students who participated in last year’s virtual summer internship spoke about the experience and their progress on projects.
+Some of the students who participated in last year’s [virtual summer internship program](https://ospo.cc.gatech.edu/vsip/) spoke about the experience and their progress on projects.
 It was very successful and we had greater numbers of students participating than at the previous conference.

 Because of the success of the student panels, we plan to split the format next year.
 We hope to run our usual annual summit (where speakers present their results) and add a separate workshop focused on training.

 # Known Instances